EGYPTIAN ANTIQUITIES GUIDE

 A quieter ending, a larger history

-The Coptic gallery, at the end of the first floor circuit, is one of the least visited parts of the Egyptian department.
-It is also one of the most intellectually important.
-These rooms cover the Christian period in Egypt, roughly from the 3rd to the 7th century CE, and show the transition between the visual language of ancient Egyptian religious art and the imagery of early Byzantine Christianity.
-That shift gives the rooms a particular value.
-They do not simply extend the visit.
-They complicate it.
-They show that Egyptian civilisation does not stop where many visitors expect it to stop.
+This is one of the least visited parts of the Egyptian department.
+It is also one of the most revealing.
+The rooms cover the Christian period in Egypt, roughly from the 3rd to the 7th century CE, and they change the ending of the visit completely.[3][5]

 Why it matters